MathisBD/coq-pprint/README.md

-# Quick Start

-For a quick introduction read the [quick-start](https://github.com/MathisBD/coq-pprint/blob/master/tutorials/QuickStart.v).
-For a gentle introduction to the features of coq-pprint read the [tutorial](https://github.com/MathisBD/coq-pprint/blob/master/tutorials/Tutorial.v).

 # What is coq-pprint ?

 PPrint is a Coq pretty-printing library in the style of Wadler's "A prettier printer".
 The combinators are partly based on François Pottier's Pprint library : https://github.com/fpottier/pprint, but the rendering engine is different.